Three-toed sloth: Behavior

 Like the two-toed sloth, three-toed sloths are agile swimmers.
 They are still slow in trees.
 The muscles that sloths use to grip and produce a pulling motion are much more prominent than those that produce a pushing motion.
-This means that they struggle to support their body weight when walking on all four limbs, so travelling on the ground is a dangerous and laborious process.
+This means that they struggle to support their body weight when walking on all four limbs, so traveling on the ground is a dangerous and laborious process.

 Three-toed sloths are arboreal (tree-dwelling), with a body adapted to hang by their limbs.
 Large, curved claws and muscles specifically adapted for strength and stamina help sloths to keep a strong grip on tree branches.
-The abdominal organs close to their diaphragm (such as their stomach, liver and kidneys) are attached to their lower ribs (or pelvic girdle in the latter case) by fibrinous adhesions, which prevent the weight of these organs from compressing their lungs when hanging, making inhalation easier.
+The abdominal organs close to their diaphragm (such as their stomach, liver, and kidneys) are attached to their lower ribs (or pelvic girdle in the latter case) by fibrinous adhesions, which prevent the weight of these organs from compressing their lungs when hanging, making inhalation easier.

-They live high in the canopy, but descend once a week to defecate on the forest floor.
-During this week-long interval their feces and urine accumulate to about a third of their total body mass.
-It takes about a month for a single leaf to pass through their four-chambered stomach and digestive tract.
+They live high in the canopy but descend once a week to defecate on the forest floor.
+During this week-long interval, their feces and urine accumulate to about a third of their total body mass.
+It takes about a month for a single leaf to pass through its four-chambered stomach and digestive tract.
 Although they get most of their fluids from the leaves that they eat, they have been observed drinking directly from rivers.
 Because of their slow metabolism, they do not need to ingest many leaves on a daily basis, but when ambient temperatures are high, the symbiotic microbes and bacteria present in their gut will break down and ferment food at a faster rate.
 Conversely, when temperatures are lower, sloths will consume less, which is opposite to what has been observed in most other mammals.
 Only very few species of sloths are found at higher altitudes, and these are found to have thicker coats than those living in lower altitudes.
-Some of the extinct species of sloths were able to tolerate cooler temperatures, but researchers believe this was probably due to thicker fur, larger size, larger muscle mass and more access to a constant food supply.
+Some of the extinct species of sloths were able to tolerate cooler temperatures, but researchers believe this was probably due to thicker fur, larger size, larger muscle mass, and more access to a constant food supply.

-Their long, coarse fur often appears greenish, not due to pigment, but to algae growing on it.
+Their long, coarse fur often appears greenish, due not to pigment, but to algae growing on it.
+Sloths will consume the algae growing on their fur through the process of autogrooming, and the algae provides the sloths with carbohydrates and lipids, as an additional nutrition source.
 Sloths' greenish color and their sluggish habits provide an effective camouflage; hanging quietly, sloths resemble a bundle of leaves.

 They move between different trees up to four times a day, although they prefer to keep to a particular type of tree, which varies between individuals, perhaps as a means of allowing multiple sloths to occupy overlapping home ranges without competing with each other.

 Three-toed sloths are predominantly diurnal, although they can be active at any hour of the day, while two-toed sloths are nocturnal.